A couple talking to a realtor possibly deciding on the final deal.

 • The escrow disclosure: This disclosure provides escrow account details and how much you can expect to pay each month, including taxes and insurance fees.

-• The deed of trust: Also known as a security instrument, the agreement transfers a property’s legal title to a trustee on the lender’s behalf.
+• The deed of trust: Also known as a security instrument, a deed of trust agreement transfers a property’s legal title to a trustee on the lender’s behalf.
 The trustee holds the title until the mortgage is paid off.

 Pay Closing Costs

 Closing costs are the fees you owe your lender for originating and processing your mortgage loan.
-They are due for most home buyers when they close.
-The total amount you pay in closing fees will vary, but expect to see some of these charges on your Closing Disclosure:
+They are due for most home buyers at closing.
+The total cash you’ll need to close will vary, but expect to see some of these charges on your Closing Disclosure:

 • Application fees for processing your loan